jthlim/JavelinPattern/Javelin/Tools/jasm/README.md

   » 2:
   ```

-  Similarly, on riscv, compressed instructions will be automatically used t
+  Similarly, on riscv, compressed instructions will be automatically used to
   save code size.

   Example: